restforce/restforce/README.md

 client = Restforce.new api_version: "32.0" # ...
 ```

-or, you may set it globally for Restofrce as a whole:
+or, you may set it globally for Restforce as a whole:

 ```ruby
 Restforce.configure do |config|